UJEKM7/TambolaTicket/Readme.md

 # 2. Login User API

-- - Endpoint: POST /api/user/login
+- Endpoint: POST /api/user/login

-- - Description: Login user with email and password.
+- Description: Login user with email and password.
 Returns token on the successful login.

-* - Request Body:
+-Request Body:
     Content-Type:applicaiton/json
     {
     "email": "your_email,
     "password:"your_password"
     }
-* - Header - Authorization: `Bearer ${your_token}`
+- Header - Authorization: `Bearer ${your_token}`

 # 3. Create Tambola Ticket Create API

-- - Endpoint: POST /api/tambola/tickets
+- Endpoint: POST /api/tambola/tickets

-* - Description: Create Tambola tickets with a variable number of tickets.
+- Description: Create Tambola tickets with a variable number of tickets.
 Returns a unique ID on the creation of the ticket.

-* - Request Body:
+- Request Body:
     Content-Type:applicaiton/json
     {
     "numberOfTickets": 5